-We may make additional funds available to EchoStar in the form of loans to finance, in whole or in part, EchoStar's future operations and debt service obligations.
-Any such distributions or advances, as well as other factors including, among others, debt maturities, continuing investment in our business, financing acquisitions and other strategic transactions, will reduce the amount of our cash flows available to fund working capital requirements, capital expenditures, acquisitions, investments, debt obligations and other general corporate requirements, and may require us to refinance our existing debt agreements or raise additional capital in the future, which may not be available on acceptable terms, or at all.
+We may make additional funds available to EchoStar in the form of prepayments for services rendered or loans to finance, in whole or in part, EchoStar's future operations and debt service obligations.
+Any such distributions or advances, as well as other factors including, among others, debt maturities, continuing investment in our business, financing acquisitions and other strategic transactions, will reduce the amount of our cash flows available to fund working capital requirements, capital expenditures, acquisitions, investments, debt obligations and other general corporate requirements, and may require us to refinance our existing debt agreements or raise additional capital in the future, which may not be available on favorable terms, or at all.